sterat/pygments-xslfo-formatter/README.md

 # Pygments formatter for xsl-fo output

-This is a formatter for [pygments](http://pygments.org) that produces output as a fragment of XSL-FO code.
+This is a formatter for [pygments](http://pygments.org) that produces output marked up with <fo:inline> tags with the appropriate colour and other presentational attributes set according to the pygments style in use.

+To be useful this must be embeded in a complete xsl-fo document.
 It was developed for use with [asciidoc](http://asciidoc.org) to produce PDF's using [fop](http://xmlgraphics.apache.org/fop) with minimal configuration or extra dependencies.